stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 You might also enjoy [7 steps to successfully implement OKRs]() and [5 reasons why #stratapp is the best strategy execution software app in the world right now](https://stratappsaas.com/blog/best-strategy-execution-software-app/ "best strategy execution software app").

-Not to mention these [inspiring books and articles](https://stratappsaas.com/resources/ "resources").
+Not to mention these [inspiring books and articles](https://stratappsaas.com/resources/ "resources") by thought leaders like Richard Rumelt, Simon Sinek, Ray Dalio, Prof Roger Martin, John Doerr and Ricardo Semler.

+## thank you

-If you like this somewhat direct and minimalist article, please share it amigos.
+If you like this article on the top 5 don'ts on OKRs, please share it amigos.

 Thank you!